 - 5.1 The Officer must comply with the Code of Conduct and the Council's anti-fraud and corruption strategy and must not invite or accept any gift or reward in respect of the award or performance of any contract.
-It will be for the Officer to prove that anything received was not received corruptly. - 5.2 High standards of conduct are obligatory.
-Corrupt behaviour will lead to dismissal and is a crime under the statutes referred to in CSO 5.3. - 5.3 The following clause must be put in every written Council contract:
+It will be for the Officer to prove that anything received was not received corruptly. - High standards of conduct are obligatory.
+Corrupt behaviour will lead to dismissal 5.2 and is a crime under the statutes referred to in 5.3. - 5.3 The Director of Law shall ensure that all contract conditions contain robust terms that will allow the Council to terminate a contract where there has been acts relating to fraud, bribery, or corruption as defined under the Bribery Act 2010, and/or section 117(2) of the Local Government Act 1972; and/or have committed an act which is an offence under the Enterprise Act 2002